viky-ai/website/doc/topics/interpretation/index.md

 Of course anything can be done here, thus demonstrating the possibilities of being arbitrary with regards to solutions.

-## The different characteristics of a formulation
+## The properties of a formulation

 There are two mechanisms to control exactly what text a formulation is matching.
 Those two mechanisms are very powerful: